Xafloc/homebrew-NoteFlow/README.md

 ## Features

-- **📝 Continuous Flow**: All notes stream into a single Markdown file, creating a natural timeline
+- **📝 One Big Markdown File**: All notes stream into a single Markdown file, creating a natural timeline
 - **✅ Active Tasks Tracking**: Active tasks automatically surface to a dedicated panel
 - **🔍 Pure Markdown**: Write in plain Markdown and use checkboxes for task management
 - **💾 Zero Database**: Your entire note history lives in one portable Markdown file